-If a project fails to reach its key indicator at the time of the ESG report, provisional data will be provided with an explanation of the difficulties encountered in the completion of the task.
+If a project fails to reach its key indicator at the time of the ESG report, the provisional data will be provided with an explanation of the difficulties encountered in the completion of the task.

 Availability of the report

-The ESG report is to be published within 6 months of the closing of data collection.
-The ESG report is available to anybody without limitation.
+The ESG report is to be published within three months after the closing of the data collection period.

 Feedback & contact

-Denis Asia Pacific Pte Ltd
+Denis Asia Pacific Pte Ltd,

 Denis Group Building